 Fire alarms are monitored 24 hours a day, 365 days a year by the Campus Safety Department Dispatch Center.
-Upon receipt of a fire alarm, a dispatcher will send an officer to investigate the source of the alarm and determine if there is a need to request a response from local fire officials.
+Upon receipt of a fire alarm, a dispatcher will send an officer to investigate the alarm's source and determine if a response is needed from local fire officials.